Exposure Analysis

 Filters for Base and Exposed Collections

-• You can search for specific suppliers within both the base and exposed collections, and adjust the tier range to focus on certain levels of the supply chain.
+• You can search for specific suppliers within both the base and exposed collections.

 Downloadable report